 So our theme on the site this month is Longing, and I think your films capture that feeling so well, and I have to ask a Virgin Suicides question because—

 OK!
-I love that you brought it to a whole new audience!
+I love that you brought that movie to a whole new audience!
 When I met Leslie Mann for this movie she said, “Oh, my daughter loves The Virgin Suicides,” and I thought, How does she even know about that?
 She wasn’t even born then!
 And it’s through you, so—

 That movie didn’t have a big audience when it came out, so I’m happy that it lives on.

 Oh my gosh—girls WORSHIP it.
 It’s like…it comes up so much when we meet our readers.
-When you read the book, what resonated with you?
-Because it’s a lot about feeling kind of locked up at home in the suburbs—that’s where the characters are.
+When you read [Jeffrey Eugenides’s] book, what resonated with you?
+Because it’s a lot about feeling kind of locked up at home in the suburbs—that’s where [the main characters] the Lisbon sisters are.
 And I think your life must have been somewhat different.
 Were you just kind of fascinated by them?
-Or was there something that you related to about that feeling of being kind of closed in?
+Or was there something that you related to about that feeling of being confined?

 I can’t remember, it was so long ago!
-[Laughs] But I loved [Jeffrey Eugenides's] writing, and I felt like I could be there with [the Lisbon sisters].
+[Laughs] But I loved Eugenides’s writing, and I felt like I could be there with [the Lisbon sisters].
 I really loved how the boys were looking at the girls and the girls had this kind of power and mystique over them.
-I think when you’re that age you’re kind of playing with that power, and trying to understand it.
-I liked how the girls were playing with the boys confusion about them, and also how girls could get stuck in lives that were too small or confining for them.
+I think when you’re that age you’re kind of playing with that power and trying to understand it.
+I liked how the girls were playing with the boys’ confusion about them, and also how girls could get stuck in lives that were too small for them.

 I know you make moodboards and little mood books when you’re getting started on a film.
 Are there any images or influences that come up repeatedly?